-In this report, the high-quality, high-time-resolution data captured over the 14 years between November 2007 and November 2021 at the Landfill and Community sites are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the Sunshine Canyon Landfill and the Granada Hills community, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).
+In this report, the high-quality, high-time-resolution data captured over the 15 years between November 2007 and November 2022 at the Landfill and Community sites are analyzed and summarized to offer a realistic characterization of ambient air quality concentrations at the Sunshine Canyon Landfill and the Granada Hills community, and to provide perspective on air quality at the landfill and the local community in the context of the greater South Coast Air Basin (SoCAB).

-- Section 2 of this report discusses data completeness. - Section 3 covers PM10 exceedances of state and federal standards. - Section 4 discusses regional comparisons of PM10.
-No regional comparisons of BC were done in Year 13 because the most recent Multiple Air Toxics Exposure Study (MATES) data set used for comparison is not yet available.
-The BC data in Year 13 would not change the conclusions from the previous comparison included in the Ninth Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School: A Nine-Year Summary November 22, 2007-November 21, 2016 (excerpt included as Appendix A). - Section 5 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community sites. - Section 6 discusses the landfill's impact on ambient PM{10} and BC concentrations. - Section 7 describes routine field operations and recent upgrades to site infrastructure. - Additional analyses of wind and the Landfill North site data are provided in Appendix B. - Appendix C compares the Environmental Impact Report's estimated annual increment from landfill emissions to ambient air toxics concentrations and ambient air toxics from the 2016-2017 measurements made at the Landfill and Community sites.
+- Section 2 of this report discusses data completeness. - Section 3 covers PM10 exceedances of state and federal standards. - Section 4 discusses regional comparisons of PM10. - Section 5 describes the effects of wind direction and work activity levels on PM10 and BC concentrations at the Landfill and Community sites. - Section 6 discusses the landfill's impact on ambient PM10 and BC concentrations. - Section 7 describes routine field operations and recent upgrades to site infrastructure. - Appendix A discusses regional comparisons of BC with data from the most recent Multiple Air Toxics Exposure Study V (MATES V). - Additional analyses of wind and the Landfill North site data are provided in Appendix B. - Appendix C compares the Environmental Impact Report's estimated annual increment from landfill emissions to ambient air toxics concentrations and ambient air toxics from the 2016-2017 measurements made at the Landfill and Community sites.

 Regulatory standards for pollutants are commonly used to judge the compliance status of air quality management districts.
-Currently, the only federal health-based standard for PM{10} is the daily (24-hr) average concentration of 150 μg/m3.
-The State of California's PM{10} 24-hr standard (50 μg/m3) is more stringent than the federal standard.
+Currently, the only federal health-based standard for PM10 is the daily (24-hr) average concentration of 150 $\mu$ g/m.
+The State of California's PM10 24-hr standard (50 $\mu$ g/m) is more stringent than the federal standard.
 In this report, both the 24-hr federal standard and the 24-hr state standard are used as a benchmark metric for evaluating the specific monitoring locations in relation to each other and to the standards.

-Regional comparisons of ambient PM{10} concentrations are used to place the Landfill and Community sites within the larger context of regional concentrations.
-For these comparisons, three of the closest regional monitoring sites, operated by the SCAQMD, were chosen: downtown Los Angeles (North Main Street), Burbank (West Palm),2 and Santa Clarita.
+Regional comparisons of ambient $PM{10}$ concentrations are used to place the Landfill and Community sites within the larger context of regional concentrations.
+For these comparisons, three of the closest regional monitoring sites, operated by the South Coast AQMD, were chosen: downtown Los Angeles (North Main Street), Burbank (West Palm), and Santa Clarita.
 Figure 1-1 shows the relative locations of the sites.

 Figure 1-1.
-Locations of the Landfill and Community sites in relation to the three SCAQMD PM10 sites and four MATES IV BC sites used for regional comparisons.
+Locations of the Landfill and Community sites in relation to the three South Coast AQMD PM10 sites and four MATES V BC sites used for regional comparisons.
 The Landfill site is labeled "Landfill South," and the Community site is labeled "Van Gogh Elem.
 School."
-In MATES IV documentation, the Central Los Angeles site is referred to as "Central LA."
+In MATES V documentation, the Central Los Angeles site is referred to as "Central LA."
 The Landfill North site was operated from 2016-2017.

 Ambient concentrations of BC as a surrogate for DPM continue to receive increased interest statewide, nationally, and globally.
-SCAQMD has shown that DPM is one of the primary air toxics of concern in the SoCAB.
-To place the Landfill and Community sites within the larger context of regional concentrations, four of the closest regional monitoring sites from the Multiple Air Toxics Exposure Study (MATES IV, summer 2012-summer 2013),3 also operated by the SCAQMD, were selected: Burbank (approximately the same location as the Burbank PM10 site), Central LA (approximately the same location as the Los Angeles PM10 site), Huntington Park, and Pico Rivera.
-Note that this regional comparison spans only the one-year study period of the MATES IV study (Appendix A).
-MATES V results are not yet available at the time of report publication.
+South Coast AQMD has shown that DPM is one of the primary air toxics of concern in the SoCAB.
+To place the Landfill and Community sites within the larger context of regional concentrations, four of the closest regional monitoring sites from the Multiple Air Toxics Exposure Study (MATES V, May 2018-April 2019), also operated by the South Coast AQMD, were selected: Burbank (approximately the same location as the Burbank PM10 site), Central LA (approximately the same location as the Los Angeles PM10 site), Huntington Park, and Pico Rivera.
+Note that this regional comparison spans only the one-year study period of the MATES V study (Appendix A).

-2 PM10 monitoring at the Burbank (West Palm) site was discontinued in July 2014.
+&lt;sup>2 PM10 monitoring at the Burbank (West Palm) site was discontinued in July 2014.